 A Disaster Recovery plan can protect your business against many scenarios, such as:

-- Natural disasters such as floods, earthquakes or fires
+• Natural disasters such as floods or earthquakes

 In summary, any circumstance that can negatively affect the technological procedures that are critical to your business and its profits.